parse-community/docs/_includes/common/security.md

 ### Pointer Permissions

 Pointer permissions are a special type of class-level permission that create a virtual ACL on every object in a class, based on users stored in pointer fields on those objects.
 For example, given a class with an `owner` field, setting a read pointer permission on `owner` will make each object in the class only readable by the user in that object's `owner` field.
-For a class with a `sender` and a `reciever` field, a read pointer permission on the `receiver` field and a read and write pointer permission on the `sender` field will make each object in the class readable by the user in the `sender` and `receiver` field, and writable only by the user in the `sender` field.
+For a class with a `sender` and a `receiver` field, a read pointer permission on the `receiver` field and a read and write pointer permission on the `sender` field will make each object in the class readable by the user in the `sender` and `receiver` field, and writable only by the user in the `sender` field.

 Given that objects often already have pointers to the user(s) that should have permissions on the object, pointer permissions provide a simple and fast solution for securing your app using data which is already there, that doesn't require writing any client code or cloud code.